damianhakert/damianhakert.github.io/source/_posts/2015-12-30-swag-gitlab-plan.markdown

 ## Let’s talk swag

 I think it’s pretty clear we need to have some nice stickers, with designs for events and as rewards.
 But we want to develop some other ideas.
 What we want to avoid is “bad swag”.
-Bag swag might be poor quality and wasteful swag.
+Bad swag might be poor quality and wasteful swag.

 We can promise that we will never make a comedy unibrow mug.